 Reusable Water Balloons

 These are so much fun and so different – but just as awesome as traditional water balloons.
 They don’t leave you with a bunch of little balloon bits all over the yard, they don’t hurt when they hit you, and they’re seriously cool to play with.
-I have tried many brands of reusable balloons.
-This version is the best I’ve found and they’ve lasted years.
+My kids and their neighborhood friends have found so many uses for these… way more than traditional water balloons allow.

 Play Scarves

-I bought this set of outdoor play scarves for my kids and the neighbors last Spring.
+I bought this set of outdoor play scarves for my kids and the neighbors in spring 2022.
 Absolutely magical hit.
 They use these for everything from tag to capture the flag.
+They’re a brilliant catch-all toy.

 Magnifying Glass